butterrsoft/GyrSync/README.md

 <img width="2000" height="340" alt="Gyr5" src="https://github.com/user-attachments/assets/af9bb90f-d9c1-43df-99e5-139352f99b71" />

-CRT TV/monitor protection and diagnostic dongle for 240p/15kHz, 25kHz and/or 480p/31kHz, with EDID, h-pos, v-pos, field-offset, and selectable sync pass/combine/polarity methods.
+CRT TV/monitor protection and diagnostic dongle for 240p/15kHz, 25kHz and/or 480p/31kHz.
+With EDID, h-pos, v-pos, field-offset, and selectable sync pass/combine/polarity methods.
 Takes VGA/RGBHV input.
 Outputs C-sync on VGA pin 13 (or separate sync, if desired) when safe.
 Otherwise the RED led comes on and sync output is blocked.
 RGB still passes through, which is harmless on screen.

 ((picture))